juanmv7/juanmv7.github.io/_projects/project_ELEC413.md

     Mustafa Hammood data: Comparison of Bragg wavelength between simulation and experiment, assuming 215 nm thick silicon.
 </div>

-For the designs 1, 3, 5, 6, 7 and 10 I have used a Bragg Period of 276 nm.
+For the designs 1, 3, 5, 6, 7, and 10, a Bragg Period of 276 nm was used.

 ---

-### 5. Transfer Matrix Method Analysis
+#### 5. Transfer Matrix Method Analysis
 The TMM was used to simulate cavity resonances and quality factors.
 Simulations were performed to assess the impact of cavity length, Bragg period, and waveguide geometry on the Fabry-Perot cavity’s optical performance.

 ---